Rewiring the Transformer with Depth-Wise LSTMs: Transformer with Depth-Wise LSTM

-We employ the LSTM equipped with layer normalization in this work following \newcite{chen2018best}, which provides better performance as the NMT decoder than the vanilla LSTM.
-The computation graph of the LSTM is shown in Figure \ref{fig:lstm}.
+We equip our depth-wise LSTM with layer normalization.
+This has shown better performance as an LSTM-based NMT decoder \cite{chen2018best,xu2021multi} than vanilla LSTM.
+The computation graph of our depth-wise LSTM is shown in Figure~\ref{fig:lstm}.

-Specifically, it first concatenates the input $LSTM_{Input}$ to the LSTM with the output of the LSTM in the last step $Output_{i-1}$:
+The depth-wise LSTM concatenates the input from the current Transformer layer $LSTM_{Input}$ to the LSTM with the output of the LSTM from the previous layer $Output_{i-1}$: